-Kang and Kim share clubhouse lead at Women's PGA
+Kang and Kim share halfway lead at Women's PGA

 “I realised my grip was a little loose,” said six-times LPGA Tour winner Kim.
 “I kept pulling it, three in a row (so made) a little adjustment, just stronger than before.
 That was key.”

-Newly-crowned world number one Ryu So-yeon was tied for fifth on three-under after an eagle at the par-five 18th, where she sank a 10-foot putt after a brilliant five-wood second shot.
+Fellow South Korean Ryu eagled the par-five 18th, where she sank a 10-foot putt after a brilliant five-wood second shot.

-“Last night we got a lot of rain so it’s been easier to get close to the pin,” Ryu said after a 68.
-“I thought my game was kind of rusty but now I’m only two shots back of the leaders.”

 The ever-smiling Ryu seems to be handling the pressure of playing as world number one, even if she does not sound like it.